 Cornwall Council has divided the County into geographical areas.
 Each of these areas is served by a specific primary school, or in some cases, groups of schools.
 These areas are called 'designated areas' (you may also have heard these areas referred to as 'catchment' areas).
-The designated area used in [school name]'s oversubscription criteria will be as defined by Cornwall Council.
-NB: not all schools prioritise on the basis of designated area or use the Local Authority's defined area, however, entitlement to home to school transport will still be based on these areas.
+Not all schools prioritise on the basis of designated area or use the Local Authority's defined area, however, entitlement to home to school transport will still be based on these areas.
 Your designated school will not always be the one nearest to your home address.
-Maps are 14/16 available for all designated areas online at: www.cornwall.gov.uk/admissions or by calling the School Admissions Team on 0300 1234 101 or emailing: schooladmissions@cornwall.gov.uk.
+Maps are available for all designated areas online at: www.cornwall.gov.uk/admissions or by calling the School Admissions Team on 0300 1234 101 or emailing: schooladmissions@cornwall.gov.uk.

 If you are planning to move into the designated area of Penponds School your application for a place for your child will not be given the priority accorded to designated area pupils without firm evidence of your new address and moving date, such as a copy of a signed and dated tenancy agreement or confirmation that contracts have been exchanged.